Collective formation of misfit dislocations at the critical thickness for equilibrium nanowire heterostructures: Introduction

 \section{Introduction}

-The presence of misfit dislocations in epitaxial heterostructures can have detrimental effects on the device functionality as it alters the structural, mechanical, optical and electronic properties.
-The stress induced from elastic strain originating from the mismatch between the lattice parameters of a growing thin film and the substrate, acts as a driving force for the formation of structural defects when the critical thickness is exceeded.
-Understanding the mechanisms that lead to misfit dislocations (MDs) at the critical thickness is therefore of utmost importance for understanding the limits of coherency when engineering epitaxial devices.
-The transition from elastic to plastic relaxation at the critical thicknesses in thin films has for these reasons been studied intensively in the past decades, where both equilibrium and kinetic models for the formation of MDs have been compared with experiments\cite{Glas, Merwe, Matthews, PeopleBean, DodsonTsao, Tsao}.
+The presence of misfit dislocations (MDs) in epitaxial heterostructures alters the structural, mechanical, optical and electronic properties.
+The stress induced from elastic strain, originating from the mismatch between the lattice parameters of a growing thin film and the substrate, acts as a driving force for the formation of structural defects when the critical thickness is exceeded.
+Understanding the mechanisms that lead to formation of MDs at the critical thickness is therefore important in finding the limits of coherence for engineered epitaxial devices.
+The transition from elastic strain to plastic relaxation at the critical thickness in thin films has for these reasons been studied intensively in the past decades, and a number of general models for the formation of MDs have been proposed and tested\cite{MatthewsBlakeslee, Matthews, Merwe, FrankVanderMerwe1949, vanderMerwe1963-1, vanderMerwe1963-2, PeopleBean, DodsonTsao, Tsao, DodsonTsao1987, Tsao1987, Maree1987, Fitzgerald1991, Dunstan1997}.
+Most of these models examine the limit for nucleation of a singular MD in an otherwise elastically strained and pseudo-infinite planar thin film, implicitly assuming a singular MD nucleation event.
+A challenge in simulating the general case of MD formation for a simple interface (pseudo-infinite system) is finding boundary conditions which reduce the model to a finite size, while not affecting the physics.
+Using for instance symmetric or periodic boundary conditions will hinder modeling MDs as 'additional' or 'missing' crystal planes in a pseudo-infinite film, since the outer boundaries need the ability to move freely.
+For this reason we choose Selective Area Growth (SAG) as a model system, given that a full SAG nanowire (NW) geometry can be modelled to avoid challenges associated with boundary conditions for pseudo-infinite systems.
+Additionally, SAG offers the opportunity to design complex networks in the plane of the substrate, which makes it a promising platform for production of scale-able devices.
+For this reason, SAG methods for synthesis of NW heterostructure networks have received increasing interest in the field\cite{Krizek, Sole, Lee, Anna, Fahed2016, Desplanque2014, Aseev, Bakkers}.